curl/curl/tests/FILEFORMAT.md

 ### `<protocol [nonewline="yes"][crlf="yes"]>`

-the protocol dump curl should transmit, if `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.
+the protocol dump curl should transmit, if `nonewline` is set, we cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.